 I am a 4th year PhD Research Scholar at the Department of Economics in the Norwegian School of Economics affiliated to The Choice Lab at the FAIR research institute.
-I am supervised by Erik Ø. Sørensen.
+I am supervised by Erik Ø. Sørensen (NHH) and Sebastian Schweighofer-Kodritsch (Universität Leipzig).

 My research is in the fields of behavioural economics, microeconomic theory, and labour economics.
-I am mainly interested in studying why discrimination in the labour market and social environments persists using experimental and theoretical methods.
+I am interested in studying the role of misspecified beliefs and models in the persistence of discrimination and inequality.

 Prior to joining the Norwegian School of Economics, I obtained an MSc from the Stockholm School of Economics and a BSc from the University of Newcastle-upon-Tyne, both in Economics.